 Anquetil, who was sentenced in July last year after pleading guilty to tax fraud and money laundering is currently serving a minimum five year stretch in gaol and could be released on parole as early as 2025.
 Sharing the proceeds of your crimes with charities and worthy causes certainly seems to earn steep discounts at sentence.

-But as the court heard, Algeri and Norman are contemplating something other than a straightforward public examination in that they are seeking the court’s approval to conduct it in private and if COVID permits, in person.
+Algeri and Norman are contemplating something other than a straightforward public examination however in that they are seeking the court’s approval to conduct it in private and if COVID permits, in person.

-But the liquidators’ counsel, barrister Jack Hynes kicked off the application with talk of a suppression order over the entirety of an affidavit authored by Minter Ellison’s Claire Latham in support of the broader application.
+But their counsel, Jack Hynes kicked off the application with talk of a suppression order over the entirety of an affidavit authored by Minter Ellison’s Claire Latham in support of the broader application.

-The court heard that Latham’s affidavit includes an exhibit to which is attached a letter from the Commonwealth Director of Public Prosecutions (CDPP) dealing with aspects of the impending criminal trial and Anquetil’s role in it as a witness.
+The court heard that Latham’s affidavit includes an exhibit to which is attached a letter from the Commonwealth Director of Public Prosecutions (CDPP).

-Listening in was a lawyer for Anquetil and a lawyer for the CDPP who sought leave to be heard as an interested party.
+Listening in was Anquetil’s lawyer Nick Hannah and the CDPP’s Anthony Powell, who sought and was granted leave to be heard as an interested party.

-In his opening Hynes sought to explain the basis for the suppression order via references to the letter sent to Minters by the CDPP.
+In his opening Hynes attempted to explain the basis for the suppression order via references to the letter sent to Minters by the CDPP.